| Selected

 opportunity to be acquainted (even for a short period) with quite a number

+of writers mentioned in this list.
 4) While I have included some historians arbitrarily in this

 list, I have excluded the names of internationally recognised academics of